AnonymousAccount-6F03/NeurIPS-27993-Real-World-Exp/README.md

 # Real-World Exprements for NeurIPS-Submission-27993

-We demonstrate the performance of our RL-based navigation algorithm (DiscoNav) in real world.
+We validated the navigation capabilities of the proposed method in indoor environments, including laboratory and corridor settings.
+Our approach demonstrated the ability to autonomously explore, avoid obstacles, and navigate toward targets, exhibiting promising sim-to-real generalization capabilities.

 (Please refresh if videos won't load or play.)